-This pathway offers mobility for students of the Applied geophysics MSc of AGH University of Science and Technology to spend one semester at the University of Miskolc, following the Earth Science Engineering MSc program.
-During the winter semester, courses of the first and third semester are running in Miskolc, offering a wider set of courses that can be transferred to the curricula of the Applied geophysics MSc.
+This pathway offers mobility for students of the Applied Geophysics & Economic Geology MSc of AGH University of Science and Technology to spend one semester at the University of Miskolc, following the Earth Science Engineering MSc program.
+During the winter semester, courses of the first and third semester are running in Miskolc, offering a wider set of courses that can be transferred to the curricula of the Applied Geophysics & Economic Geology MSc.
 Students from the AGH can use the mobility in their second (winter) semester at Miskolc according to the following scheme

 1st - summer [ECTS]

 Application of Pyhton programming in Earth sciences

 Structural imaging

 Law in mining and geology